Lut99/FileHeaderGenerator/README.md

 When the header is generated, it is automatically maintained (i.e., the 'Last Edited' date is updated) every time the file is saved.
 To stop this behaviour, set 'Auto updated?' to no or remove it altogether.

+## Commands

+The File Header Generator extension current contributes the following two commands:

+* `file-header-generator.generateHeader`: Generates a header in the current file.
+Once run, it first prompts the user to input a description, which will automatically be linewrapped in the resulting header.
+The header will be placed at the start of the file, before any text already present.
+* `file-header-generator.updateDateFormat`: Updates the date format in the current file to the one used by the File Header Generator (see the `file-header-generator.dateFormat` setting).
+It first prompts the user for the old format, and then tries to update the date.
+It informs whether it was succesful or not.
+* `file-header-generator.updateDateFormats`: Updates the date format in a similar way as `file-header-generator.updateDateFormat`, except that it does so for every file in the current workspace.
+Reports how many files were updated.

 ## Extension Settings

 This extension contributes the following settings: